Come chat with us and we will get back to you as soon as possible!

-Minecraft is a highly flexible game that allows users to customize almost every aspect of it.
-This is typically done with mods, which require a launcher to run.
-These mods depend on Forge or Fabric versions of Minecraft to function properly, but they may also need more memory.
-Many players try to load large collections of mods—known as modpacks—into the game, which can cause lag or other performance issues.
+Minecraft is a highly flexible game that allows users to customize almost everything about it.
+This is typically done with mods, which are needed in the launcher.
+These require Forge or Fabric versions of Minecraft to fully work, but may require more memory.
+Many players try to load large collections of mods into the game, known as modpacks, which can cause lag or other performance issues.
 This is mainly due to an insufficient amount of RAM allocated to the Minecraft launcher.
-Whether you’re using the default client or a modified one like CurseForge, allowing more memory is a universal feature that helps resolve these problems.
+Whether you are using the default client or a modified one like CurseForge, allowing more memory is a universal feature that helps resolve issues.

 The Importance of RAM

-As briefly mentioned earlier, having too little memory allocated to your launcher can lead to several performance issues.
-These can range from lower FPS to the game client crashing completely in the middle of gameplay.
-Avoiding problems like these is an important part of the gaming experience—especially when you’re adding lots of mods to Minecraft.
-For example, running a large modpack with limited RAM will result in terrible frame rates and will likely make the game unplayable.
-Occasionally, a crash may occur if nothing is done to fix it.
+As briefly mentioned above, having too little memory allocated to your launcher can cause some performance issues.
+These can range from a decrease in FPS to the client completely closing in the middle of gameplay.
+Avoiding issues like these is an important part of gameplay, especially when you are adding many mods to Minecraft.
+For example, having a large modpack with little RAM will result in terrible frames and will likely make everything unplayable.
+Occasionally, a crash could occur if nothing is done about it.

 Adding More RAM to Minecraft

-Fortunately, allocating more memory to your launcher is quite simple.
-However, because there are several different platforms available, the process can vary slightly between them.
-Regardless of whether you’re using the default launcher or a custom one, assigning additional RAM is easy.
-Choose your client from one of the sections below to start adding more memory.
+Fortunately, memory allocation for your launcher is fairly straightforward.
+However, due to the different platforms available, there will be some differences between them.
+Regardless of whether you are using the default launcher or a custom one, it will be easy to allocate more RAM.
+Choose your client from one of the sections below to start adding additional memory.

 Default Launcher

-Start your Minecraft launcher, then go to the Installations section.
+Launch your Minecraft launcher, then head to the Installations section.

-Find your desired profile and click on the three dots to the right.
+Locate your desired profile and click the three dots on the right.

-On the next screen, click More Options under Resolution.
+On the next screen, press More options under Resolution.

 Scroll down to the JVM Arguments, then locate the -Xmx2G parameter.